-The UK Chief Medical Officers’ lw risk drinking guidelines for men and women states that to minimise health risks from alcohol, it is safest to drink no more than 14 units a week on a regular basis.
+The UK Chief Medical Officers’ (CMO) low risk drinking guidelines for men and women state that to minimise health risks from alcohol, it is safest to drink no more than 14 units a week on a regular basis.

 So how does that relate to red wine?